If you’ve never heard of Audition, please go watch it now. Don’t look at any posters, or read any synopsis. I envy folks going in cold.

 Still here?
 Okay.
 Audition delivers a prescient look at male privilege.
 It could be made today, though I fear a contemporary version would lack this effort’s nuance.
 And it’s that nuance that makes Audition so resonant.
 It’s not the violence that haunts me, but the moral questions the film raises.

 Granted, the violence proves memorable.
 The climactic torture scene involves amputation and brutal acupuncture.
 Like the most intense films, the film shows less than you remember, but the experience overwhelms.
 It also proffers a gag-inducing sequence where Asami vomits into a bowl, then feeds it to a captive man who laps it up like milk.

 But the film earns these extreme moments.
 They sugar-coat the deeper, uglier, moral questions it unearths.
 Shigeharu isn’t the serial predator Asami believes, but a lonely man who gave into the temptation to leverage his privilege to find love.
 Does he deserve the wrath inflicted upon him?
 Asami wasn’t born a monster, but created by years of male abuse.
 Where is her justice?
-Where do you draw the line?
 I loved how the film challenges our assumptions and refuses to cast either character as one-dimensional.
 The violence shocks, but the undercurrent resonates.

 And there’s a telephone sequence that stands as one of the most memorable in horror cinema.